chef/chef-web-docs/chef_master/source/run_lists.rst

 Use an empty run-list to determine if a failed chef-client run has anything to do with the recipes that are defined within that run-list.
 This is a quick way to discover if the underlying cause of a chef-client run failure is a configuration issue.
 If a failure persists even if the run-list is empty, check the following:

-* Configuration settings in the knife.rb file
+* Configuration settings in the config.rb file
 * Permissions for the user to both the Chef server and to the node on which the chef-client run is to take place

 .. end_tag